gittycat/glow/README.md

 Check out the [Glamour Style Section](https://github.com/charmbracelet/glamour/blob/master/styles/gallery/README.md) to find more styles.
 Or [make your own](https://github.com/charmbracelet/glamour/tree/master/styles)!

+### Markdown Extensions

+By default, Glow recognizes files with the following extensions as markdown:
+`.md`, `.mdown`, `.mkdn`, `.mkd`, `.markdown`,

+You can use the `--force` (or `-f`) flag to render any file as markdown, regardless of its extension.

+When processing files with mixed content, Glow will render any valid markdown syntax (headers, bold, italic, lists, etc.) while displaying non-markdown content as plain text.

 ## The Config File

 If you find yourself supplying the same flags to `glow` all the time, it's